Objectives

 descriptions, proofs, short problems and practical tests.

-exam - This exam may be assigned if the student has
+exam may be assigned if the student has fulfilled partially some

-partially some of the evaluation requirements.
-Its purpose is the
+of the evaluation requirements.
+Its purpose is the same of the

-of the Oral exam, but it may further involve the solution of
+Oral exam, but it may further involve the solution of written

-tests or any other examination methods deemed necessary to assess
+any other examination methods deemed necessary to assess the

 student preparation.